-If the worldwide business ecosystem was an ocean, then startups could be oysters.
-Oysters, that are trying to attract with their shell, while protecting the soft and vulnerable inside.
+If the worldwide business ecosystem was an ocean, then startups would be oysters.
+Oysters, that are trying to attract with their shells, while protecting the soft and vulnerable inside.
 If that was the case, then investors - venture capitalists, private equity companies, angels and such - would be pearl divers.
-Searching for the treasures of the ocean, natural pearls.
-Or perhaps some of them would be hunting for oysters with just a little grain of sand inside, to be farmed and grown to pearl oysters.
+Who are searching for the treasures of the ocean, natural pearls.
+Or perhaps some of them would be hunting for oysters with just a little grain of sand inside, to be farmed and grown into pearl oysters.

 I’ve seen all kinds of ‘pearl divers’ in my 25+ years journey in ICT sales and management.
 Different kinds of people, cultures, styles and skills.
 Now take a moment to think about your own profile, what could it be like in the eyes of a startup representative?

 Let me give you a couple of examples.